 - They are perfect to make jams or jellies like this dried cranberry jelly.

 - What was a pro is also a con.
-They are too powerful, so they are not really suitable to thicken soups, stews, or sauces.
+They are too powerful, so they are not really suitable for thickening soups, stews, or sauces.

 - While making vegan cheese can be challenging, tapioca flour is used to make stretchy gooey consistency like vegan mozzarella, while agar agar is perfect for sliceable ones like this pistachio nut cheese.